 The core muscles help to maintain posture and keep the body upright.
 Consequently, equipment that works the abdominals can be some of the most popular in your gym.
 Sit-up stations give users a place to practice these exercises without lying on the ground.
 The captain’s chair and knee lift to work the hard-to-exercise lower portion of the core that pulls up the legs.
 A T-bar encourages a person to maintain the correct form for plank exercises, which requires them to hold their body straight.

 6. Arm Workout Gear

 While many arm workout equipment pieces also work the chest or back, bench dips focus on the arms, specifically the triceps.
 These exercises encourage the development of strength in the muscles at the backs of the arms.

 Agility is just as essential as balance.
 Some equipment that focuses on this skill includes hurdles, high jumps, parallel bars, vault bars, log hops, step-ups and plyometric boxes.
 These workouts require the individual to hop back and forth over obstacles or on top of boxes.
 They are ideal for those training to do parkour or obstacle courses, but these workout solutions also help those who want to improve their agility overall.

 Contact Wabash Valley Site Furnishings for Your Outdoor Gym Components and More

 The outdoor furnishings and site amenities at your gym are just as critical to the success of the space as the type of equipment you choose.
 To get quality, durable site furnishings that can stand up to regular use with minimal maintenance, contact Wabash Valley Site Furnishings.
-Our team can help you find the right types of outdoor furniture to create a welcoming, comfortable outdoor gym that will draw people to it for fresh-air workouts.
+Our team can help you turn your outdoor gym idea into reality by helping you find the right types of outdoor furniture to create a welcoming, comfortable outdoor gym design that will draw people to it for fresh-air workouts.

 Sign up for our newsletter